Sustainable Tourism, the way forward

 Sustainable tourism should not only satisfy the travelers’ needs of pleasure and relaxation but also ensure a meaningful experience that raises their awareness about preserving and conserving nature and culture while contributing to the local community as a lasting legacy.

-SSTDI is proud to be part of the Founding Board of the ASIAN ECOTOURISM NETWORK and a member of:
+SSTDI is proud to be part of the Founding Board of the ASIAN ECOTOURISM NETWORK:

 References: UNEP, UN- WTO, National Geographic, Wikepedia

 Photos credits: Al3 Photography for Coron, Palawan, Inkaterra for Peru

 Posted on September 17, 2012, in Eco Conservation, Ecotourism, Good Governance, Green Destinations, Green Travel Exchange, Sustainable Tourism and tagged Coron, ecotourism, good governance, green travel guide, Sustainable Tourism.
 Bookmark the permalink.
 3 Comments.

 Nice World about Sustainable tourism, someone can easily understand meaning of the concept.
 Explanation of concept with pictures make perfect presentation of idea.
 Thanks for sharing such good thought with us.